davjam/MapWith/README.md

   - index from start/end
   - the previous/next element
 - makes it easy to create new types of attribute to provide.
-- can provide any number of attributes as separate arguments to a function (not just a 3-tuple).
+- can provide any number of attributes as separate parameters to a function (not just a 3-tuple).

 so, after only 2 years, I built a small library to do all of these.